Wumbo420/Fireybox/README.md

 # Fireybox
-#hello this is my cool rad work in progress browser.
+## hello this is my cool rad work in progress browser.

+ I hope i can make something useful in a bit.
+ Currently working on tab pane and frame resizing.